-Please note, individuals and members of the public can not use BBC Pitch.
-Please see the Ideas from the public page instead.
+Individuals and members of the public can not use BBC Pitch.
+Please visit the Ideas from the public page instead.

 Each proposal submitted through BBC Pitch is automatically and securely logged with a unique proposal number for reference purposes.

-BBC Pitch accounts are for proposals for network originated content from UK based independent production companies who have either had:
+BBC Pitch accounts are for proposals for network or Nations originated content from UK based independent production companies who have either had:

-(a) A BBC commission in the last three years
+(a) A BBC TV commission in the last three years

-(b) A commission for another major UK broadcaster in the last three years.
+(b) A TV commission for another major UK broadcaster in the last three years.

-BBC staff members should direct ideas to the relevant Genre Head of Development for consideration in the first instance.
-Please see the BBC Production website for contact information.
+BBC Studios should direct ideas to the relevant genre head of development for consideration in the first instance.

 Before registering please carefully read the: